ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 Should a Turnover occur, any dice rolls that must be made as a result of the event that caused it are made immediately, after which the current player activation ends.
 The active team may not activate any more players and the current team turn ends.

 *For example, should one of your players Fall Over whilst moving, an Armour roll is made against them.
 If that playerwas in possession of the ball, the ball will then bounce.
-Oncethe ball has come to rest, the player's activation ends and you may activate no more players this turn. finaly, your team turn ends and the opposing team becomes the active team.*
+Oncethe ball has come to rest, the player's activation ends and you may activate no more players this turn.
+Finally, your team turn ends and the opposing team becomes the active team.*

 ### DICE ROLLING